-Who Pays Closing Costs: How to Negotiate Mortgage Fees
+Who Pays Closing Costs on a Home: Negotiating Mortgage Fees

 Finding the home of your dreams is hard enough.
 Funding the home of your dreams can be just as a difficult.
-Let’s this be your roadmap to who pays the closing costs for your new mortgage.
+Let’s this be your roadmap to who pays the closing costs on a home.

 There’s no such thing as a zero-fee mortgage.
 Any lender that tries to convince you otherwise is either lying or distorting the process of rolling the cash value of closing costs into the overall balance of the mortgage you’ll be paying monthly.
 Be careful if you choose to go this route: $1,000 compounded monthly at today’s 4.25% average rate for a 30-year mortgage rises to $3,570.65 over the life of the loan.

 More often you’ll be on the hook for several thousand dollars in closing costs of one form or another.
 Expect to pay these fees every time: